liCells/alfred-workflow/tencent-meeting-tool/README.md

 Just type `vm`.

+Press `Enter` to quickly enter the meeting.

+Press `Command + Enter` will cancel the meeting.

-Pressing Back will take you to your browser to view meeting details.
+Press `Shift + Enter` will take you to your browser to view meeting details.

 ### Quick cancel meeting